MicrochipTech/RNWFxx_Python_OOB/readme.md

 All the keys and certificates displayed can be deleted using the "del" command described.
 Space on the module is limited and for some users, deleting some or all of the pre-installed certificates may be required.
 Note that once a built-in certificate has been deleted it can only be restored by re-flashing the firmware.

-* **If the "DigiCertGlobalRootG2" certificate is deleted, this Demo will NOT work until it is restored with a full firmware flash operation.**
+* **If the "DigiCertGlobalRootG2" certificate is deleted, this Demo will NOT work until it is restored with a the firmware reflash operation.**

 ## App.cfg

 The "app.cfg" file contains all the settings required for the Python script to connect to the Azure cloud.
 No modification to the underlying Python script should be required.
 If the "app.cfg" file does not exist when the script is run, a default version will be created and the user will be prompted for any missing parameters.
-The 4 parameters, "comm_port", "operation_id", "assigned_hub", "display_level" will not prompt the user for values because they are automatically determined at run-time.
+The 4 parameters, "operation_id", "assigned_hub", and "display_level" will not prompt the user for values because they are automatically determined at run-time.

 The "app.cfg" file is formatted in JSON, and can be modified by the user if desired, such as during the steps in this demo.
 When the JSON file is read by the Python script, it is checked for proper syntax.
 If any syntax errors are found, the script will indicate the probable fault and line number in the "app.cfg" file and exit.